 At the national level, only 14 of the 50 colleges have appointed a CFO - which may contribute to the high number of qualified audits reported by colleges over a three-year period (2007-2009).
-At the provincial level, only one college had appointed a CFO and this is not Letaba College.
-At this college, the finances are administered by the financial officer.
+At the provincial level, none of the colleges have appointed a CFO.
+The finances at Sekhukhune FET College are administered by a financial officer.